Predictability as a quantum resource: Introduction

 Another interesting feature of Eq. (\ref{eq:ccr1}) is that both quantum coherence and quantum entanglement are properties of quantum systems that can be seen as resources for certain tasks in the field of Quantum Information and Quantum Computation.
 This observation led to the formal development of quantum resource theories.
 A quantum resource theory is a formal framework that stems from the fact that certain properties of quantum systems become valuable resources for certain tasks under a restrictive set of operations \cite{Chit}.
 Perhaps, the major example of such quantum resources is entanglement, which is used for many quantum information processing tasks, when restricted to local operations and classical communication (LOCC) \cite{Hor}.
 Until now, the formal framework provided by resource theory has been applied to several properties of quantum systems such as purity \cite{Horo, Micha}, quantum coherence \cite{Baumgratz, Adesso}, quantum reference frames \cite{Spekk, Gour}, athermality in quantum thermodynamics \cite{Brandao}, contextuality \cite{Amaral}, quantum incompatibility \cite{Martins} and quantum (ir)reality \cite{Costa}.
 Besides, several approaches for a unifying framework of resource theories have been pursued lately \cite{Costa, Fernando, Lloyd}.
 Therefore, the natural question that arises when one looks carefully at Eq. (\ref{eq:ccr1}) is: Can predictability be characterized as a quantum resource?
 This is main the question that we propose to answer in this article.

-Since predictability is directly related to the capability of predicting what outcome will be obtained in a given run of an experiment, it can be considered as a classical resource since, if the state of the system is completely predictable, we can address a classical bit to it.
-However, as we will show in Sec. \ref{sec:pred}, the predictability with reference to an observable $X$ is equal to the quantum coherence, with reference to observables mutually unbiased (MU) to $X$, of the state $\Phi_{X}(\rho)$, which is obtained from a non-revealing von Neumann measurement (NRvNM) of $X$.
+Predictability is directly related to the capability of predicting what outcome will be obtained in a given run of an experiment.
+We will show, in Sec. \ref{sec:pred}, that the predictability with reference to an observable $X$ is equal to the quantum coherence with reference to observables mutually unbiased (MU) to $X$ of the state $\Phi_{X}(\rho)$, which is obtained from a non-revealing von Neumann measurement (NRvNM) of $X$.
 Therefore, with this we identify predictability with a well known quantum resource, partially answering the question above.
 After extending this result to observables not necessarily MU, in Sec. \ref{sec:exp} we provide quantum circuits to implement NRvNM and use these circuits to experimentally test these (in)equalities using the IBM quantum computers.
 Besides, in Sec. \ref{sec:resou} we report a resource theory for predictability (RTP), identifying its free states and operations and discussing some predictability monotones.
 After giving, in Sec. \ref{sec:geo}, a geometrical-intuitive description for the RTP, in Sec. \ref{sec:composite}, we apply one of the monotones to discuss predictability in the context of composite systems, and we address the relation among the resource theories of predictability, coherence, and purity in Sec. \ref{sec:RTs}.
 Finally, in Sec. \ref{sec:con}, we give our concluding remarks.